Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 If you're still unsure, this guide breaks down the perfect mask schedule for every type—simple and stress-free.

-4. applying too close to the eyes
+4. Applying too close to the eyes

 When applying a mask, leave at least a half-inch (about the width of your pinky finger) of space around the eyes.
 The thinner skin here is more prone to irritation, so getting too close can cause redness, dryness, or swelling.
 Avoid applying to the under-eye or eyelids; instead, use products designed for this delicate area.
-Keeping a safe distance protects your eyes and allows the mask to work effectively without causing side effects.

-5. Masking over a dirty face
+5. Masking on a dirty face

 Applying a mask to an unclean face traps dirt and oil, making the mask less effective and potentially causing clogged pores and irritation.
 This not only wastes time and product but also risks unwanted skin issues.